popeindustries/dvlp/README.md

   },

   /**
-   * Modify response body before sending to the browser *
+   * Modify response body before sending to the browser.
+   * This hook is run after all modifications by dvlp, and before sending to the browser.
+   *
    * @param { string } filePath
    * @param { string } responseBody